 An LSP with an ISO certified quality process will ensure that it upholds or exceeds the industry standards.

-Lastly, around the clock, support should be an integral aspect of your partnership with a suitable LSP.
-As discussed earlier, emergencies can happen at any time, which means that the requirement of a medical interpreter can arise even outside of regular working hours.
+Lastly, around-the-clock support should be an integral aspect of your partnership with a suitable LSP.
+As discussed earlier, emergencies can happen at any time, so the requirement for a medical interpreter can arise even outside of regular working hours.
 Being able to contact your LSP at any time of the night or day will ensure that there is never a pause in the services you provide.

 Medical interpretation, when delivered right, helps save thousands of lives, boosts medical advancements, and allows patients and healthcare workers to feel connected.
 Take the necessary time and steps to find an appropriate service provider that meets the criteria mentioned above to provide quality medical interpretations.